-While the visitor’s center may be accessed by car, the state park’s heart – the Kabetogama Peninsula – may only be reached through a plane, boat, or over the frozen lake during winter.
+While the visitor’s center may be accessed by car, the state park’s heart – the Kabetogama Peninsula – may only be reached by plane, boat, or over the frozen lake during winter.

-Travelers looking to make the most of the parks are advised to stay a few nights at any of the state park’s 270 campsites only available by boat travel.
+Travelers looking to make the most of the parks are advised to stay a few nights at any of the state park’s 270 campsites.
+Note they are only accessible by boat travel.

 PRO TIP: Located deep within a forest and away from urban pollution affords travelers extremely clear skies.
 If you’re lucky, you may just witness one of the most amazing starscapes at night – the brilliant aurora borealis.

 See Related: Best National Parks to Visit in December